DavidKay/AgileProcess/definition-of-ready.md

 - Forms the basis of Test Cases and future Test Automation cases Please see Agile Alliance – Acceptance for more information and guidance

-## Additional crieria and artefacts
+## Additional criteria and artefacts
 - Any UI/UX design is completed and attached to the User Story

 - Follow the principle of the Agile Alliance - The Three Amigos, which means the